grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (bicycle race in the hangar)

 * [ ] _A bicycle race (like 7 Cycles Christmas party) in the empty cargo bay._
+	* You know the rules: there are no rules except don't get _badly_ hurt
+	* mice/mouse-on-wheel conversation

 * [ ] _A submarine is just a very very complicated bicycle_
 	* "A submarine is just a very very complicated bicycle" "how so" "well, a bicycle is a kind of mechanical magic, the best physicists in the world can't REALLY tell you how it works.
 Submarines are infinitely more complex, but tap into that same kind of mechanical magic."